qitta/libhugin/docs/user_manual/manual.rst

     Genre       : ['Drama']

+The automatic mode of the composer creates the composer result according  to the provider priority.
+Currently the priority is a constant value.

+    * TMDBmovie priority = 90
+    * OMDBmovie priority = 80
+    * OFDBmovie priority = 70

-The automatic mode of the composer creates the composer result by provider priority.
-Currently the provider with the highest priority fills in the composer result first.
-As you see in this case, there is missing the plot metadata attribute of the tmdb provider.
+The provider with the highest priority fills in the composer result first.
+As you see in this case, there is missing the plot metadata attribute of the tmdbmovie provider.
 This gets automatically filled in by the next available plot from a lower priority provider.
-To fill all metadata found in the current query, the composer fills in the missing tmdb gap with the plot of the omdb movie provider.
+To fill all metadata found in the current query, the composer fills in the missing tmdbmovie gap with the plot of the omdbmovie provider data.

 User specified result composing